izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 ## Refactor it with fire.

 I love refactoring.
-As of lately I try to write a rough draft first and worry about deploying it in methods and classes later on.
+As of lately I tend to write a rough draft first and worry about deploying it in methods and classes later on.
 I find it less streneous that diving right into [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) and whatnot.

 First of all I think that it would be nice if we removed test outputs and a reference to the `json` library as they will be no longer needed.